khaors/geocompr/main.md

 <!--
 Questions Pat:
+- why not using e1071 svm -> inner hyperparameter tuning also possible I guess...
 - explanation correct?
 - trafo-function?
 - 125,000 models
-- mc.set.seed = TRUE -> make sure that the partitioning remains the same
+- mc.set.seed = TRUE -> make sure that the partitioning remains the same in each thread
+- can I compare the mean AUROC of the GLM and the SVM when using the same seed?
+Or is seeding not strictly necessary?
+I mean, ok, the partitions vary a bit but overall...
 -->